Whether you have a handheld leaf blower or a backpack leaf blower, you will run into times when it doesn’t have the power it once had.

 Dirty Spark Plug

 A fouled or damaged spark plug can cause your leaf blower to lose power.
 You may also lose power when the spark plug isn’t gapped according to the manufacturer’s specification or the spark plug wire isn’t securely attached.
 I recommend replacing your spark plug annually.

-Solution: Remove the spark plug to check its condition to determine whether your plug is causing your leaf blower to lose of power.
+Solution: Remove the spark plug to check its condition to determine whether your plug is causing your leaf blower to lose power.
 If it is very dirty or damaged, replace it with a new spark plug.

 If your spark plug appears to be in good condition and is just a little dirty, clean the plug with a wire brush.
-I prefer to replace the spark plug as it is a key component to a well-running leaf blower.
+I prefer to replace the spark plug as it is a key component of a well-running leaf blower.